mapbox/batfish/README.md

 #### Import JS modules into jsxtreme-markdown

-In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using `modules` front matter.
+In jsxtreme-markdown components, you can specify JS modules to import and use within the interpolated code using `prependJs` front matter.
 List lines of `import` or `require` statements that define variables you can use in your interpolated JS and JSX.

 By default, the following lines are specified: